SonicMastr/Doki-Doki-Literature-Club-Vita/README.md

 The game will still remain in an "unplayable" state when you beat it (just like on PC).
 All you have to do to reset it is delete the `firstrun` file, then restart.<br>The game will prompt you to delete savedata, then it should reset and start fresh.

 ## Modding
-Installing mods with this is as simple as dragging and dropping, just like on desktop versions of DDLC.<br>It's running the same version of Ren'Py.
+Installing mods (that don't include extra python modules) with this is as simple as dragging and dropping, just like on desktop versions of DDLC.
+It's running the same version of Ren'Py.

 ## Cool Quirk
 Ren'Py directory scanning is also included (again, just like on PC).<br>So if you have an always on background FTP plugin like Vitacompanion or Ftpeverywhere, you can delete some files and watch the game react accordingly (hint hint, Just Monika).